pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 * Fix `axle.algebra.GeoMetricSpaceSpec`
 * Fix `LogisticRegression` and move `LogisticRegression.md` back

+* Measure Theory
+* Redo Logic using Abstract Algebra

 * Use sbt-ci-release (rm sbt-release)
 * Friend of Spire

-* Redo Logic using Abstract Algebra

 * Tests for `axle.ast`
 * Tics should take an argument